-The members of COAG are the Prime Minister, state and territory Premiers and Chief Ministers and the President of the Australian Local Government Association (ALGA).
+The members of COAG are the Prime Minister, state and territory First Ministers and the President of the Australian Local Government Association (ALGA).
 The Prime Minister chairs COAG.

-The role of COAG is to promote policy reforms that are of national significance, or which need co-ordinated action by all Australian governments.
+COAG was established in 1992.
+Its role is to manage matters of national significance or matters that need co-ordinated action by all Australian governments.

-COAG meets as needed, usually twice a year, though at times it has met up to four times in a year.
+COAG usually meets twice a year.
+However, it will meet when needed and at times it has met up to four times in a year.
 COAG may also settle issues out-of-session by correspondence.

-COAG's reform agenda is broad-ranging and focusses on improving the current and future wellbeing of all Australians.
+COAG's agenda is broad-ranging and focusses on improving the current and future wellbeing of all Australians.

 COAG will continue to drive reforms that are vital to Australia’s future.